-1953 – Racing Bicycle, Campione del Mondo, Italy
+Bianchi Campione del Mondo, racing bicycle, 1953, Italy

-This Bianchi “Campione del Mondo” is a Mark I model with central lever derailleur.
+This Bianchi “Campione del Mondo” (World Champion) is a Mk I model with central lever derailleur.

 With a Bianchi like this, Fausto Coppi won the 1953 World Championship in Lugano, boldly beating his opponents.
 Italy had no longer won the title since 1932 (with Binda).